alphagov/govuk-prototype-kit-docs/docs/v13/documentation/using-notify.md

 ### Saving the key on Heroku

-This will let your prototype talk to Notify while it’s running on Heroku.
+This will let your prototype talk to Notify if it’s running on Heroku.

-To save the key on Heroku, go to the settings page of your app, click ‘Reveal config vars’ and fill in the two textboxes like this (where xxxxxxx is the key you’ve copied from Notify):
+To save the key on Heroku, go to the settings page of your app, click ‘Reveal config vars’ and fill in the 2 textboxes like this (where xxxxxxx is the key you’ve copied from Notify):
 ```
 KEY          | VALUE